autopilotpattern/mysql/README.md

 ### Backups in the `snapshot_task`

 If the node is primary, the handler will ask Consul if the TTL key for backups have expired or whether the binlog has been rotated.
 If either case is true, the application will create a new snapshot, upload it to Manta, and write the appropriate keys to Consul to tell replicas where to find the backup.
+See [ContainerPilot's period task docs](https://www.joyent.com/containerpilot/docs/tasks) to learn how the recurring snapshot task is configured.

 ---